savonet/book/workflow.md

 server.execute("title", "My new title")
 ```

 if you want to separate the command from the argument.
+This is working even if
+the telnet interface for the server is not enabled.

 ### Web-based interactions {#sec:harbor}